nixrajput/nixrajput/index.md

 ## 🚀 About Me

-I'm a **Software Development Engineer (SDE)** with over **2+ years of professional experience** specializing in building scalable, high-performance applications using modern technologies.
-I've been passionate about coding since **2015** during my school days, and my expertise spans across **full-stack development**, **mobile applications**, **cloud infrastructure**, and **AI adoption and integration**.
+I'm a **Software Development Engineer (SDE)** and **AI Lead** with over **2+ years of professional experience** specializing in building scalable, high-performance applications using modern technologies.
+I've been passionate about coding since **2015** during my school days, and my expertise spans across **full-stack development**, **mobile applications**, **cloud infrastructure**, and **AI/ML integration**.

 ### My Work

-I'm currently working at **[StarApps Studio](https://www.starapps.studio)** as a **Software Development Engineer**, where I've been contributing for the past year.
+I'm currently working at **[StarApps Studio](https://www.starapps.studio)** as a **Software Development Engineer** and **AI Lead**, where I've been contributing for the past year.
 Our mission is to shape exceptional experiences for **Shopify merchants** by developing innovative Shopify apps that solve real-world problems and address daily challenges faced by e-commerce businesses.

-I'm also actively **exploring, learning, and leading my team in AI adoption and integration**, where I've successfully implemented cutting-edge AI features into our Shopify apps.
-These implementations automate and enhance the merchant experience, making complex tasks simpler and more efficient for e-commerce businesses.
+As the **AI Lead**, I guide my team in exploring and integrating cutting-edge AI/ML technologies into our products and adopting AI-first approaches for research, development, and implementation.
+I've successfully implemented AI-powered features that automate complex workflows and significantly enhance the merchant experience, making e-commerce management more intuitive and efficient.

 ### 🎯 My Passion